Ang Babaeng Walang Pakiramdam

-Plot
+Summary

-Anastacia “Tasha” Quingquing is a woman diagnosed with Congenital Insensitivity to Pain, a rare congenital disease that makes her incapable of feeling physical pain and pleasure.
-She works in a pharmaceutical company and asks her friends, Eric and Au, to go to a vacation but they have a lot of excuses that make them unavailable for the vacation.
-After a party with her friends, Tasha stumbles upon a small store operated by a vendor woman or Tindera.
-While the Tindera and Tasha are talking, a man with a cleft palate named Ngongo tries to buy an item from the store.
-Since both the Tindera and Tasha cannot clearly understand Ngongo, he tries to sing the alphabet song to spell the item he wants to buy.
-The Tindera says this has always been their form of communication when she cannot understand him.
+Anastacia "Tasha" Quingquing is a woman with congenital insensitivity to pain, a rare disease that makes her incapable of feeling physical pain and pleasure.
+She works in a pharmaceutical company and asks her friends, Eric and Au, to go on vacation with her, but they have a lot of excuses that make them unable to join her.
+After a party with her friends, Tasha stumbles upon a small store.
+While Tasha and the vendor are talking, Ngongo, a man with a cleft palate, tries to buy an item from the store.
+Since both women cannot clearly understand Ngongo, he tries to sing the alphabet song to spell the item he wants to buy.
+The vendor says this has always been their form of communication whenever she cannot understand him.

-When Ngongo leaves the store, the Tindera mentions to Tasha that Ngongo's father died of cancer and he also has a sister in Bohol that has cancer.
-Ngongo has always wanted to go back to Bohol to visit his sister but he was recently fired from his job in a call center company due to his condition.
-Realizing that they both want to go to Bohol, Tasha enlists Ngongo to accompany her in an all-expense paid vacation because Bohol is included in her itinerary.
+When Ngongo leaves the store, the vendor tells Tasha that Ngongo's father died of cancer and his sister, who lives in Bohol, also has the disease.
+Ngongo has always wanted to return to Bohol to visit his sister, but he was recently fired from his job in a call center company due to his condition.
+Realizing that they both want to go to Bohol, Tasha enlists Ngongo to accompany her on an all-expense paid vacation because the province is included in her itinerary.
 The duo goes to Enchanted Kingdom in Laguna, Bohol, and Pampanga, trying risky activities such as thrill rides, bungee jumping, and ultralight flying.
-Even though the activities are very thrilling, Tasha shows no emotion all throughout the vacation.
-Even when she suffers injuries, she does not notice them.
+Even though the activities are very fun, Tasha shows no emotion all throughout the vacation.
+Even when she sustains injuries, she doesn't notice them.

 During their vacation, they both learn more about each other.
-Tasha does not feel physical pain or pleasure because of her rare condition.
-She also does not feel or react emotionally because of her upbringing.
-Her mother always tells her that showing emotion is weakness and forbids her from crying.
+In addition to not feeling pain and pleasure, Tasha also doesn't feel or react emotionally because of her upbringing.
+Her mother always told her that showing emotion is a weakness and forbade her from crying.
 Tasha also learns more about Ngongo's family and the wishes he made when he was little.
-Ngongo wished he would die when he was younger because his parents felt helpless when kids would bully him due to his condition.
-Tasha realized that her mother did not want to see her sad because she loves her, which is the main reason why her mother stopped her from showing emotion.
+Ngongo wished he would die when he was younger because his parents felt helpless when other children would bully him due to his condition.
+Tasha realized that her mother didn't want to see her sad because she loves her, which is the main reason why her mother stopped her from showing emotion.